What are Ex- Post and Ex- Ante?

 What is the Use and Importance of Ex-Ante?

-All top level executives, whether in the government or in the corporate, in charge of different sectors of the economy such as agriculture, pharmaceuticals, industry, etc. look for Ex-Ante predictions.
+All top-level executives, whether in the government or in the corporate, in charge of different sectors of the economy such as agriculture, pharmaceuticals, industry, etc., look for Ex-Ante predictions.
 It is to determine their future course of action considering the predictions.
-The Central Bank of a country makes a number of Ex-Ante predictions with regards to interest rates, money supply, Gross Domestic Product, etc. These predictions are the basis for critical policy formulation by the Central bank as well as the government of that country.
+The Central Bank of a country makes a number of Ex-Ante predictions with regards to interest rates, money supply, Gross Domestic Product, etc. These predictions are the basis for critical policy formulation by the Central bank and the government of that country.

 What is the Use and Importance of Ex-Post?

 Ex-Post is the opposite of the term Ex-Ante.
 It means after the occurrence of an event.
 Hence, the term is important for those who rely upon actual or historical results of security for further decision-making.
 This information can be of use to individual investors, analysts, investment companies, mutual funds, corporations, and the government and its agencies.